 If students do not receive an equated percent score (68 or above) on CBSE at the end BSIC, they will be considered at-risk academically.
-In order to be enrolled to re-take the CBSE examination with the next MED 4 class, students must participate in a mandatory online EED faculty meeting to develop an Academic Plan to prepare to re-take the CBSE.
-Students must meet all program requirements.
+In order to be enrolled to re-take the CBSE examination within two months of not receiving a qualifying score, students can schedule an appointment with an EED faculty advisor within 30 days of receiving a promotions letter to develop an Academic Plan to prepare to re-take the CBSE.
+Students who participate must meet all EED requirements.